ICTQual SA8000 Introduction & Basic Auditor Training

 - Enhance the learner’s ability to ensure transparency and accountability in reporting.

-Completing the ICTQual SA8000 Introduction & Basic Auditor Training provides the learner with a strong foundation in social accountability and auditing.
+Completing the ICTQual SA8000 Introduction & Basic Auditor Training provides the learners with a strong foundation in social accountability and auditing.
 This qualification opens doors to further professional development and career advancement in compliance, sustainability, and ethical business practices.

 - Progress to the SA8000 Lead Auditor Course for advanced auditing responsibilities.